 There are several good lessons to learn from this case.
 It is, in my opinion at least, a perfect example of how modern medicine and herbal medicine can and should work hand in hand.

-The physicians that removed the mass from Susan's head did exactly the right thing.
-People often approach me about helping them to remove skin masses and cancers from their pets using herbs.
+The physicians that removed the mass from Jane’s head did exactly the right thing.
+People often approach me about helping them to remove skin masses and cancers from their pets (or themselves) using herbs.
 While there are some plants that can be used for such things, none of them is remotely as efficient or effective as a scalpel.
-I often tell my clients "Stainless steel scalpel blades are all natural and have no side effects."
+I often tell my clients “Stainless steel scalpel blades are all natural and have no side effects.”
 The herbal alternatives to the scalpel for such cases are messy, sometimes painful and can occasionally leave disfiguring scars.
-It ain't the apocaylpse yet folks.
-We just don't need to use less than optimal solutions for our health problems.
+It ain’t the apocalypse yet folks.
+We just don’t need to use less than optimal solutions for our health problems.

-Susan managed her case perfectly in my opinion.
+Jane managed her case perfectly in my opinion.
 She went to a physician who made a correct diagnosis and used the best technique available for removing the mass.
 Doctors are great at diagnosing and ought to be used whenever possible.
 People fond of alternative medicine often spend a great deal of time and money using the wrong therapies because they never had a correct diagnosis in the first place.
-It's pretty tough to get a bullseye if you're aiming at something other than the target.
+It’s pretty tough to get a bullseye if you’re aiming at something other than the target.
 Modern medicine has literally made a science out of diagnosis.
 They have amazing tools and skills in this area.
 Use them.

 Modern doctors are, as I said, fantastic diagnosticians and mechanics for the body.
 They are very adept at repairing trauma, suppressing unpleasant symptoms of disease and killing pathogens and cancers but they have few if any tools to actually promote healing or to restore the body to it’s natural condition of vibrant wellness.
 It just isn’t part of their training or tool box.

-Susan's surgeons could certainly have "solved" her wound problem.
+Jane’s surgeons could certainly have “solved” her wound problem.
 But only her own body, with a little help from the herbs, could heal her.